 Alternatives to UTMA Accounts

 UTMA Accounts are not right for every situation.
-If you are looking for an alternative method of making gifts to a child, you may want to consider establishing a minorís trust.
+If you are looking for an alternative method of making gifts to a child, there are several types of Childrens Trusts used to set aside funds for children and grandchildren.
+For example, you may want to consider establishing a minorís trust.
 For information on Section 2503c trusts and other types of trusts for minors, see minor's trust.

 Disadvantages of a UTMA Account

 1. The gift is irrevocable so the donor has no control over how the assets in the UTMA are used after the child becomes an adult.
 After reaching adulthood, the recipient of a UTMA account can withdraw all the funds and go on a gambling spree.
 If the donor wishes to control how the funds are used, a trust may be a better option.
 If the donor wants the gift to be used for college, a 529 savings plan account can be used.

 2. A UTMA account may affect a childís eligibility to receive financial aid for college.